 Paul

 Yeah, I was always the one that would kind of raise their hand and say, “Yes, I want to do that.
 Yes, I’m going to do that.”
-It kind of got me into a bit of a bit of trouble sometimes.
+It kind of got me into a bit of trouble sometimes.

 In one of my very first jobs, the small group of us was asked, who wants to be in charge?
 And I just automatically raised my hand.
 It was a reflex.
 That and that it paid $2 more was my big incentive.
 2 dollars more was my big incentive to to say, yes of course.
 And I knew the the very narrow thing that we were supposed to do, but I didn’t know why we were doing it.
 I didn’t have the big picture.

-So that attitude carried through and my most difficult job was a cleanup in Thunder Bay Harbor years later.
+So that attitude carried through.
+My most difficult job was a cleanup in Thunder Bay Harbour years later.
 And this kind of attitude served me quite well I think.
 The contract kind of went sideways.
 There were a lot of moving parts in this contract and it was very difficult.
 And so there were plenty of what I would characterize as failures in that.
 But it worked out because you just kept kept at it.
 You just had the resilience, you know you’re going to fail somewhat and you just keep at it.
 Just it’s part of the process, part of the learning process.

 Veronica

 Yeah, that’s awesome.
-I love it.
-You said that like trusting if someone else has put their faith in you that like they they’ve given it to you for a reason.
+I love it that you said that trusting if someone else has put their faith in you that they they’ve given it to you for a reason.
 They believe that you can do it.
 So like, why wouldn’t you believe in yourself that you can also do it and just go for it?

 Paul